TsaqifHudzaifah/picoCTF/The Beginner's Guide to the picoGym/Section 1 (Sanity)/Super SSH.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?*

-After typing yes and enter type the password given to you in the description of the challange.
+After typing yes and enter type the password given to you in the description of the challange. <br>
 Type ```83dcefb7``` to login to the account.

 After succesfully enter the password you are given this text and the flag: <br>